Edgar-Donk/edgar-donk.github.io/README.md

 is not what I mean by "Blue Sky Thinking", I mean something a little more unconventional.

 The first example is probably best run as a standalone style for frame.
-The idea is copied from a blog that demonstrated how to use canvas to contain the background image and some other widgets together with a matplotlib interface.
+The idea is copied from a blog that demonstrated how to use tkinter canvas to contain the background image and some other widgets together with a matplotlib interface.
 This works but the geometry management is limited to the canvas system.
 If we use frame as our parent widget all the normal geometry managers - grid, pack and place - can be used.
 The only minor problem is that it works best with a full view of the background image.
 Use the example 07frame_background_image.py to see what I mean, use a jpg image of your choice as backdrop, typically a panaoramic view.
 We are using